nickedes/Pybaby/Readme.md

     >>> a = [66.25, 333, 333, 1, 1234.5]
     >>> print(a.count(333), a.count(66.25), a.count('x'))
     2 1 0
+    >>> # Insert an item at a given position.
+Below inserts at position 2
     >>> a.insert(2, -1)
     >>> a.append(333)
     >>> a